 Zebras give birth to one foal at a time.
 In the very rare instances where a zebra gave birth to twins, the survival rate was very low and only one of the foals survived.

-As a way of 'imprinting' their pattern, scent, and vocalization to the newborn zebra, the mother zebra will keep the foal from interaction with other mares for around 2 weeks.
+As a way of 'imprinting' their pattern, scent, and vocalization to the newborn zebra, the mother zebra will keep the foal from interacting with other mares for around 2 weeks.
 This bonding time helps the young zebra know and easily identifying the mother among the other mares.

 Zebras are born fast.
 That is the only way to survive in the jungle.
 A newborn Zebra can run almost as fast as the herd, just a few hours after birth.